Arrange Act Assert

 In a previous post, I wrote about how design by committee leaves engineering change unfinished.
 The deeper reason is simple: many organisations treat technical decisions as though they should be certain before the work begins.
 But most meaningful engineering decisions are not certainties.
 They are bets.

 Annie Duke puts this well in Thinking in Bets.
 Decision-making is more like poker than chess.
 In chess, everything is visible.
-In poker, you are working with hidden information, incomplete knowledge, and the influence of luck.
+In poker, you work with hidden information, incomplete knowledge, and luck.
 You can play the hand perfectly and still lose.

 The outcome trap